Guide To Upper-Level Physics Curriculum

 Programmatic Assessments

-See the Resources in the section on Implementing Research-Based Instructional Practices for resources for teaching upper-level physics and beyond.
+See the Resources in the section on Implementing Research-Based Teaching in Your Classroom for resources for teaching upper-level physics and beyond.

 See the Resources in the section on Equity, Diversity, and Inclusion for resources for using inclusive pedagogy and equitable practices in upper-level physics and beyond.